open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 ### Attribute namespaces

 - `messaging.message`: Contains attributes that describe individual messages
-- `messaging.destination`: Contains attributes that describe the logical entity messages are published to
+- `messaging.destination`: Contains attributes that describe the logical entity messages are published to.
+  See [Destinations and sources](#destinations-and-sources) for more details
 - `messaging.source`: Contains attributes that describe the logical entity messages are received from
 - `messaging.batch`: Contains attributes that describe batch operations
-- `messaging.consumer`: Contains attributes that describe message consumers
+- `messaging.consumer`: Contains attributes that describe application instance that consumes a message.
+See [consumer](#consumer) for more details

+Communication with broker is described with general [network attributes].

 Messaging system-specific attributes MUST be defined in the corresponding `messaging.{system}` namespace as described in [Attributes specific to certain messaging systems](#attributes-specific-to-certain-messaging-systems).